Beraliv/beraliv.dev/packages/blog2/src/content/2022-09-10-with-or-without-enums.md

 See [bundle-size impact for const enums with enabled preserveConstEnums](#bundle-size-impact)

-### Ambient const enum pitfalls

-Ambient enums are rarely used in a codebase.
-If you DO use them, you probably already know that inlining enum values come with subtle implication, here are some of them:

-1. They are incompatible with `isolatedModules`

-1. If you export const enums and provide them as an API to other libraries, it can lead to surprising bugs, e.g. [Const enums in the TS Compiler API can make depending on typescript difficult](https://github.com/microsoft/TypeScript/issues/5219) 🐞

-1. Unresolvable imports for const enums used as values cause errors at runtime with `importsNotUsedAsValues: "preserve"`

-TypeScript advises to:

-> A. Do not use const enums at all.
-You can easily ban const enums with the help of a linter.
-Obviously this avoids any issues with const enums, but prevents your project from inlining its own enums.
-Unlike inlining enums from other projects, inlining a project’s own enums is not problematic and has performance implications.

-> B. Do not publish ambient const enums, by deconstifying them with the help of `preserveConstEnums`.
-This is the approach taken internally by the TypeScript project itself. `preserveConstEnums` emits the same JavaScript for const enums as plain enums.
-You can then safely strip the const modifier from .d.ts files in a build step.

 ## Choose your solution

 Let's sum up what we just discussed in a table: